Usha Rajak: Career

-2004–2005: career beginnings

 In 2004, Usha began working toward her BBA at Unique Academy in Lalitpur.
 While studying at the academy, she ventured into the world of modeling.
 Her first major beauty pageant was Lux Beauty Star 2004, at which she won the title of Sunsilk Miss Beautiful Hair.
 Later, she worked as a runway model for brands Jawed Habib and Lakme Cosmetics.
 At this time, she was also featured on the covers of Wave and Lifestyle magazine.
 In 2005, Usha first became involved in the local theatre scene of Kathmandu.
 Her debut was a leading role in Bijay Malla's "Kankal", produced for the Nepalese National Theatre Competition in Chitwan, Nepal, for which she won the title of Best Actress.

-2006–2009: acting and modeling

-Following the success of her debut performance, Usha began honing her acting skills at Actor's Studio Nepal's theatre training program, at which she worked with esteemed directors such as Anup Baral.
+Following the success of her debut performance, Usha began honing her acting skills at Actor's Studio Nepal's theatre training program, at which she worked with directors such as Anup Baral.
 During one of the studio's performances, she was spotted by film director Nirak Poudel who then offered her a leading role in his upcoming film, Kusume Rumal 2.

 Beauty pageants

-The first title she won in her modeling career was Sunsilk Miss Beautiful Hair, at Lux Beauty Star 2004.
+The first title she won in her modeling career was Sunsilk Miss Beautiful Hair, at Lux Beauty Star 2004, for Miss Photogenic.
 She then competed and won the title and represented Nepal in World Miss University, South Korea 2006.
 She was also able to secure the Best Actress award from the National Theatre Actors Competition held in Nepal in 2005.
 She later won the award for the HIV/AIDS awareness movie One Day as the Best Newcomer Actress at the Digital Film Awards, Nepal 2009.
+Rajak also won the title of Mrs Nepal International 2021.